Tel Faher: The First Platoon Attack

-The battalion commander and the leading company with only 25 soldiers that were now separated from the rest of the battalion arrived under Tel Faher.

-The battalion commander Lieutenant-Colonel Moshe 'Musa' Klein ordered the 25 Golanis, who survived the initial Syrian fire, to attack the position from two flanks.
+The battalion commander and the leading company with only 25 soldiers that were now separated from the rest of the battalion arrived at Tel Faher.
+Battalion commander, Lieutenant-Colonel Moshe "Musa" Klein, ordered the 25 Golanis, who survived the initial Syrian fire, to attack the position from two flanks.

-Both the southern part and the northern were heavy protected with bunkers, trenches and a double row of wire.
+Both the southern and northern part of Tel Faher were heavy protected with bunkers, trenches and a double row of wire.
 Inside waited a company of the Syrian 187th Infantry Battalion with an arsenal of anti tank guns, machine guns and 82 mm mortars.
-Its Syrian captain remembered : "It was one of our most fortified positions.
+Its Syrian Captain Ahmad Khalili remembered: "It was one of our most fortified positions.
 It placed the Israelis directly in our crosshairs."

 The Syrian commander of the northern part ordered his men not to fire until the Israelis reached the wire to catch them in a kill zone.
 Only minutes later, his deputy reported that "the Jews are already inside."

 The battle continued for more than three hours.
-Of the group of 11 who fought on the southern part 3 Israeli soldiers survived, and of the northern group of 10 only Corporal Yitzhak Hamawi survived.
+Of the group of 11 who fought on the southern part, 3 Israeli soldiers survived.
+Of the northern group of 10, only Corporal Yitzhak Hamawi survived.

 "We ran, Musa (Klein) and I through the trenches.
 Whenever a helmet popped up, we couldn't tell it was one of ours or not.
 Suddenly in front of us stood a soldier whom we couldn't identify.
 The battalion commander shouted the password and when the soldier didn't answer, he fired a burst at him but missed.
 We jumped out of the trench, ran five meters and then Musa fell on his face... killed by the Syrian soldier he'd missed.
 Our radioman waited for him to leap up again, then shot him."